-7. Commitment to ending poverty and mitigating its impacts for South Ayrshires children, families and communities.
+There must be significant, ongoing and persistentcommitment to ending poverty and mitigating its impacts for South Ayrshires children, families and communities.

 A framework of support will be in place to ensure people involved in the care of care experienced children and young people feel valued, encouraged, and have supportive relationships for reflection with high quality supervision and environmental conditions.